 Section 3 – Duties of Officers

-Community Liaison: The role of the ommunity iaison is to strengthen OPC’s engagement with members of allied organizations and leverage OPC resources to support community developed networks.
-In coordination with the Executive Committee, the duties shall be to engage with members of the cultural heritage community through education and programming on related topics that the Community Liaison has developed expertise in.
-The Community Liaison will coordinate with the Membership Liaison, Marketing and Outreach Officer(s), Education and Program Officer(s)and Treasurer to facilitate exchange of resources and information.
+Community Liaison(s): The role of the Community Liaison(s) is to strengthen OPC’s engagement with members of allied organizations and leverage OPC resources to support community developed networks.
+In coordination with the Executive Committee, the duties of the Liaison(s) shall be to engage with members of the cultural heritage community through education and programming on related topics that the Community Liaison(s) has developed expertise in.
+The Community Liaison(s) will coordinate with the Membership Liaison(s), Marketing and Outreach Officer(s), Education and Programs Officer(s), and Treasurer to facilitate exchange of resources and information.

 Section 4 – Co-Officers